karmalinikhil/Hadamard-DCT-Transforms-in-Verilog-/Hadamard_transform/Source_tb_files/README.md

 This folder contains the Verilog source code and simulation testbench used to implement and verify a 4×4 Hadamard transform.

 # Files Included
-- `hadamard_top.v` – Main source file with the complete transform logic
+- `had_trans_display.v` – Main source file with the complete transform logic
-- `hadamard_tb.v` – Testbench used to simulate the design
+- `tb_had_trans.v` – Testbench used to simulate the design

 # Workflow Summary
 - 8-bit input data is pushed into a FIFO (16-depth).